Altenburg: Early modern period

 The Reformation was introduced in Altenburg quite early, in 1522, by George Spalatin, Wenzeslaus Linck and Gabriel Zwilling.
 During the German Peasants' War of 1525, the Altenburg Augustinian monastery was attacked.
 In the summer, four peasant rebels were executed at the marketplace.
 After the Schmalkaldic War brought defeat for the Ernestines, Altenburg belonged to the Albertines for short time (1547–1554) before coming back to the Ernestines after the Naumburg Treaty.

 From 1603 to 1672, Altenburg was the residence of an Ernestine line, after that, it fell to Saxe-Gotha-Altenburg.
 The Thirty Years' War brought heavy damage to the city and more than half of the population died.

+From 1705 onwards, the Magdalenenstift was a Protestant boarding school for young noble ladies.

-During the Napoleonic wars it was a scene of a brief Allied raid by the Saxon General Johann von Thielmann.
+During the Napoleonic Wars it was a scene of a brief Allied raid by the Saxon General Johann von Thielmann.

 Since 1815

 When the Ernestine lands were re-divided in 1826, Altenburg became the capital of Saxe-Altenburg, successor state to the dissolved Saxe-Hildburghausen.
 Around 1830, the city walls and gates were knocked down and the old suburbia in front of the former wall were incorporated.
 Industrialization began around this time and the economy and population both saw rapid growth, strengthened by the connection to the railway in 1842 (as Thuringia's first connected city).
 The Revolution of 1848 led to the abdication of the conservative duke Joseph, who was replaced by his more liberal brother George.
-The last duke abdicated during the Revolution of 1918 on 13 November 1918 after being promised 12 million Marks and the ownership of numerous castles.
-The free-state of Saxe-Altenburg was merged with Thuringia in 1920.
+The last duke, Ernst II, abdicated during the Revolution of 1918 on 13 November 1918.
+He was later granted 12 million Marks and a large hunting lodge in Trokenborn-Wolfersdorf as a settlement for the loss of his land and property.
+The post-revolution Free State of Saxe-Altenburg became part of the new State of Thuringia when it was formed in 1920.

 Altenburg was a working-class city during the Weimar Republic, ruled by SPD and KPD, which led to heavy conflicts between left- and right-wing forces after 1933.
 The Jewish community was destroyed during the Kristallnacht in 1938, many Jews emigrated or were killed in the concentration camps.
 Furthermore, communists and invalids from Altenburg were murdered.
 During World War II, several subcamps of the Buchenwald concentration camp were located here.
 They provided 13,000 forced labourers for HASAG, the third largest German company to use concentration camp labour.
 The US Army reached Altenburg on 15 April 1945 and was replaced by the Soviet Army on 1 July 1945.